surveillance camera from a camp in the Antarctic

 I have always loved this tale.
 As a painter, one can ask just when does one's mind becomes "too full"?
 At what point does having an abundance of knowledge and experience in a craft like Painting become a hindrance?

-Perhaps, being curious is a porous state of mind, filtering out the B.S, but allowing in the valuable?
-Maybe a house with screens on its windows?
+Perhaps, being curious is a porous state of mind, filtering out the inedible from the edible?
+Maybe a house with screens on its windows to keep out the bugs but allowing the butterflies?
 I am not so sure....

 In the meantime, another day, another picture.